-Website quality was considered as a complicated multi-dimensional construct (Ahn, Ryu, & Han, 2007), and was asserted by Hsu, Chang, and Chen (2012) that hotels should understand the impact of this important factor to customers' behavior.
-Numerous scholars investigated different dimensions of measuring website quality.
-For this study, the factors were based on studies of Ho and Lee (2007), and Park et al. (2007) including six dimensions: Information quality, Security, Website functionality, Customer relationships, Responsiveness and Fulfillment, and Visual appeal.
+Website quality was considered as a complicated multi-dimensional construct (Ahn et al., 2007), and was asserted by Hsu et al. (2012) that hotels should understand the impact of this important factor to customers' behavior.
+Numerous scholars investigated different dimensions measuring quality.
+For this study, the factors were based on studies of Ho and Lee (2007) and Park et al. (2007) including six dimensions: Information Security, Website functionality, quality, Customer relationships, Responsiveness and Fulfillment, and Visual appeal.

-Information quality was defined as the accuracy and timeliness of the information that a website is able to provide to customers (Ho & Lee, 2007).
-This dimension is related to the information presented on the websites and it is able to serve customers in the website usage, decision to purchase goods or services and affect their attitudes towards websites.
-According to Bai et al. (2008), information quality belongs to the website quality construct and it has a direct impact on customers' purchase intention and also was viewed as e-loyalty (Flavián et al., 2006; Srinivasan et al., 2002) through the mediation of customer satisfaction.
+Information quality was defined as the accuracy and timeliness of information that a website is able to provide to customers (Ho & Lee, 2007).
+This dimension is related to the information presented on websites and it is able to serve customers in the website usage, decision to purchase goods or services and affect their attitudes towards websites.
+According to Bai et al. (2008), information quality belongs to website quality construct and it has a direct impact on customers'

+purchase intention and also was viewed as eloyalty (Srinivasan et al., 2002; Flavián et al., 2006) through the mediation of customer satisfaction.

-Security was defined as the level to which a website is safe and able to protect customers' personal information by Parasuraman, Zeithaml, and Malhotra (2005).
-To be more specific, it can be referred to as the ability to protect customers' information, site popularity, and provide clear transaction procedures on a website (Ho & Lee, 2007).
-This dimension is one of the exclusive factors to qualify tourism services in the online environment, since customers who use services from traditional methods, especially from brick-and-mortar agencies, do not need to worry about security a lot.
-Previous studies had found that purchasing on shopping websites possesses greater uncertainty (Kwon, Kim, & Lee, 2002); hence, security was one of the crucial antecedents of trust and satisfaction for online purchase decisions (W. G. Kim & Kim, 2004).
+Security was defined as the level to which a website is safe and able to protect customers' information personal by Parasuraman.
+Zeithaml and Malhotra (2005).
+To be more specific, it can be referred as the ability to protect customers' information, site popularity, and provide clear transaction procedures on a website (Ho & Lee, 2007).
+This dimension is one of the exclusive factors to qualify tourism services in the online environment, since customers who use services from traditional methods, especially from brick-and-motar agencies, do not need to worry about security a lot.
+Previous studies had found that purchasing on shopping websites possesses greater uncertainty (Kwon & Lee, 2003); hence, security was one of the crucial antecedents of trust and satisfaction for online purchase decisions (Kim & Lee, 2004).

-Website functionality includes features regarding the ease of use, including accessibility and navigation of the website (Ho & Lee, 2007).
+Website functionality includes features ease of use, regarding the including accessibility and navigation of the website (Ho & Lee, 2007).
 Website functionality appeared in a large number of previous studies in the related topic as a vital factor of e-travel service, which proved that it was the antecedent of several users' behavioral intentions and attitudes.
-Furthermore, website functionality was found to influence website visitors' satisfaction, and directly related to their behavioral intention in website selection (H. Kim & Fesenmaier, 2008).
-In the tourism and hospitality industry, customers' revisit and purchase intentions were identified to be significantly influenced by web functionality (Jeong & Lambert, 2001; Jeong, Oh, & Gregoire, 2001; W. G. Kim & Kim, 2004).
+Furthermore, website functionality was found to influence website visitors' satisfaction, and directly related to their behavioral intention in website selection (Kim & Fesenmaier, 2008).
+In tourism hospitality industry, customers' revisit and purchase intentions were identified to be significantly influenced by web functionality (Jeong & Lambert, 2001; Jeong, Oh, & Gregoire, 2001; Kim & Kim, 2004).